Looking to establish and manage an information sharing activity and don't know where to start? QGCIO has a practical tool that can assist....

 The Permitted Usage Conditions Model provides a standardised way to give clear and consistent permission on the use of any shared information in an activity.
 Empowering information custodians to define permitted uses of shared information through a standardised model guarantees clarity of intent and removes the risk of liability through misuse across the information value chain.

 The diagram below shows all the comprising artefacts of the Information Sharing Authorising Framework.
 Each artefact is the result of one or more activities conducted across each phase of the Framework.
-Key artefacts include the Master Sharing Agreement and the Information Exchange Schedule.
+Key enabling artefacts include the Master Sharing Agreement and the Information Exchange Schedule.

 Formal Agreement Instruments